geoserver/geoserver/doc/en/developer/source/policies/community-process.rst

 that it retains open development practices:

 * **Transparency**
   Project decisions are made in an open and transparent way.
-Key decisions are presented *GeoServer Improvement Proposals* (:ref:`GSIP <gsip>`), discussed in public.
+Key decisions are presented in *GeoServer Improvement Proposals* (:ref:`GSIP <gsip>`), discussed in public.
 When a decision is made it is clear as to why it was made.

 * **Open**
   Proposals are presented on the `GeoServer wiki <https://github.com/geoserver/geoserver/wiki>`__ - and anyone can write a proposal (no commit access required).